antonstihl/hypres/README.md

-# hatepres
+# hypres

-_hypermedia as the engine of presentation_
+_hypermedia presentation_

 Use HTML to build an amazing slideshow.
 The whole software industry is moving toward everything-as-code - so should presentation tooling!

 In addition to the opinionated core functionality (script) and stylesheet, the full power of HTML, JS and CSS is at the author's fingertips.

-Here is a demo presentation with a hatepres presentation in action: https://antonstihl.github.io/hatepres
+Here is a demo presentation with a hypres presentation in action: https://antonstihl.github.io/hypres

 ## Getting started